kritish-dhaubanjar/cisco-lab-exercises/README.md

 - Fast Convergence Time
 - Supports bounded updates, where network topology change updates are only sent to routes affected by the change
 - Messages are sent using multicast
-- Automatically poerform equal cost load balancing on up to 4 paths by default, max 16 paths
+- Automatically perform equal cost load balancing on up to 4 paths by default, max 16 paths
 - EIGRP is the only routing protocol capable of UnEqual Cost Multi Path.
 It must be manually configured to support this.

 **EIGRP Router ID**